CSC-CONICET/Lite-NBIoT-NPUSCH-Simulator/Readme.md

 #
 # Lite NBIoT NPUSCH Simulator

-We developed a lite NB-IoT NPUSCH simulator based in two main simulation codes:  **NPUSCH-BLER-Sim** and **NPUSCH-Transmission-Sim**.
+We developed a lite NB-IoT NPUSCH simulator based on two main simulation codes:  **NPUSCH-BLER-Sim** and **NPUSCH-Transmission-Sim**.
 This software was used in the references below to asses strategies for decreasing radio resource consumption.

 ## Scientific references